Why Harmful Practices

 Why have harmful norms taken so long to be understood and appreciated?
 Part of the reason is that there is a big divide between the experiences and places in which these practices occur and those making the laws and policies to safeguard women.
 Most women in Africa live in rural communities and are subject to customary law which as we have discussed places women at subordinate position to men.
 However, the laws and policies that govern women are often established in the corridors of the United Nations during high-level conferences such as at the Commission on the Status of Women.
 These meetings are attended by people who are not always aware of the experiences of women, particularly in rural areas, and what such women have to grapple with on a daily basis, i.e. the lived experience of survivors.

 This is why many of harmful practices are often ignored and policy makers fear to tackle them.
-Instead they are swept them under carpet in the guise of not wanting to interfere with the cultural practices of people, or with the sovereignty of nations, when the harmful practice is perpetuated by the State.
+Instead they are swept under carpet in the guise of not wanting to interfere with the cultural practices of people, or with the sovereignty of nations, when the harmful practice is perpetuated by the State.
 In the case of inaction, it is the women who end up paying the price for these practices.

-MIFUMI was able to unearth and tackled the harmful practice of bride price and violations arising from it because it is operating in rural communities and is in close contact with the women.
+MIFUMI was able to unearth and tackle the harmful practice of bride price and violations arising from it because it is operating in rural communities and is in close contact with the women.
 For example MIFUMI became aware of the need to do something about Bride Price which was a cultural driver of violence against women.

-You might ask yourself why so many women favor bride price.
+You might ask yourself why so many women favour bride price.
 The reason women, especially poor women in rural areas, favour bride price is because this is one of the main ways that society values them.
 A woman’s is valued for the number of cows she can fetch as bride price rather than that she is a unique individual with unique skills and aspirations.
 She is not valued as a human being deserving of respect but as a commodity.

 Sally Engle Merry, in her book, Human Rights and Gender Violence, (2003) articulates the important role that NGOs such as MIFUMI and local activists play in advancing women’s rights.
 She writes: